spatanka10/demo/network-function-flux/README.md

-This is network function Flux demo package
+This is a sample package for Network Function deployment using FluxCD